yuchenfany/AI-Therapist/README.md

 2. CBT Program -> We have a customized plan tailored to treat anxiety and depression using cognitive behavioral therapy tools.
 The user is guided through a series of lessons to effectively target symptoms & learn new lessons.

-3. Chatbot -> Simple chat system where bot will respond sympathetically to any user input.